Semaglutide side effects and how to manage them

 Here's what we'll cover

-Semaglutide is a FDA-approved medication that controls blood sugar levels in people with type 2 diabetes, reduces the risk of heart attack and stroke in people with type 2 diabetes and heart disease, and promotes weight loss in people with overweight and obesity.
+Semaglutide is a medication approved by the US Food and Drug Administration (FDA) that controls blood sugar levels in people with type 2 diabetes, reduces the risk of heart attack and stroke in people with heart disease and type 2 diabetes or obesity, and promotes weight loss in people with overweight and obesity.

-The medication’s most common side effects are digestive in nature, including nausea, diarrhea, vomiting, and constipation.
-While many semaglutide side effects will subside with time, it’s good to be aware of what’s expected, what’s not, and what could be a sign of something serious.
+The drug’s most common side effects are digestive in nature, including nausea, diarrhea, vomiting, and constipation.
+While many semaglutide side effects tend to subside with time, it’s good to be aware of what’s expected, what’s not, and what could be a sign of something serious.

 Read on to learn what side effects you can expect when taking semaglutide.